-The Young People’s Foundation (YPF) model is the response of John Lyon’s Charity to the current pressures on the Children and Young People sector and specifically the issues faced by the voluntary sector in outer London.
-Over the past few years, the Charity has become increasingly concerned about the lack of high quality youth provision in these outer boroughs and via the Young People’s Foundations seek to ensure that what remains, is a viable and vibrant youth sector that is sustainable in the future.
+The Young People’s Foundation (YPF) model is the response of John Lyon’s Charity to the ongoing pressures on the Children and Young People’s sector and specifically the issues faced by the voluntary sector in our Beneficial Area.

 What are Young People’s Foundations?

 The primary purpose of the YPFs is to support and build capacity in the Children and Young People’s sector.
-They will work strategically to bring different groups together to develop partnership projects and share resources and good practice.
-They will concentrate on four main strands of work:
+They work strategically to bring different groups together to develop partnership projects and share resources and good practice.
+YPFs have four key strands to their work:

-- They will facilitate centralised fundraising based on a consortia approach in order to access funding from a variety of sources including Big Lottery and European Social Fund
+- Facilitating centralised fundraising based on a consortia approach in order to access funding from a variety of sources

 - They will provide a ‘Venue Bank’ for groups to share and access available sites to run their projects